Exact Sequence Interpolation with Transformers: Useful technical results

-Proceeding analogously for $i$ such that $\ip{v}{x_i(0)} < 0$ proves the result. \end{proof} This result is advantageous if one seeks equilibria with at most two clusters, and its hypotheses hold for almost every $v\in \R^d$ for a given initial configuration $\{x_i(0)\}_{i\in [n]}$.
+Similar arguments show that $x_i(k)\to x_m(0)$ for every $i$ with $\langle v,x_i(0)\rangle<0$.
+Consequently the limiting configuration consists of $n_1$ copies of $x_m(0)$ and $n_2$ copies of $x_M(0)$ with $n_1+n_2=n$.
+This is easily seen to be an equilibrium for the dynamical map \cref{eq:hardmaxDynamics}. \end{proof} This result is advantageous if one seeks equilibria with at most two clusters, and its hypotheses hold for almost every $v\in \R^d$ for a given initial configuration $\{x_i(0)\}_{i\in [n]}$.
 However, when more than two distinct clusters are desired, rank-one interactions are too restrictive, and one must instead consider a different structure for $A$ together with structured initial conditions.

-\subsubsection{Scalar Multiple of the Identity $A$}
+\subsubsection{Scalar multiple of the identity $A$}

 We now study the case \(A=\xi I_d\) with \(\xi>0\) and dynamics \eqref{eq:hardmaxDynamics} with \(\rho=1-\gamma\), \(V=\gamma I_d\), \(\gamma\in(0,1]\).
 We show that the long-term behavior of the dynamics \eqref{eq:hardmaxDynamics} is highly sensitive to the initial configuration of tokens.
 In particular, by arranging the tokens in specific regions of $\R^d$, one can enforce convergence to qualitatively different equilibria: a fully clustered state (all tokens coincide), a fully dispersed state (all tokens remain distinct), or an intermediate configuration with a prescribed number of clusters.
 The following lemmas illustrate these three possibilities.